tomaverlaine/tomaverlaine.github.io/_posts/2025-05-13-aya-instinkto-industrio-interview.md

 **The nationwide tour dates were just announced.
 Some of those venues are pretty sizable.**

-The Shanghai venue — VAS ear — is on the larger side for a live house.
+The Shanghai venue (VAS ear) is on the larger side for a live house.
 Nanjing too, I think (1701 Live House).

 **It speaks to how well-regarded the band is.
 Though I'll admit, from the outside, I find it a little surprising.**